Parallel Painting

 Along Grand Avenue and in the hillside properties above the valley floor, there are custom and semi-custom homes with higher-end cabinetry — darker stains, better wood species, more complex door profiles.
 These kitchens present a different refinishing challenge but an equally rewarding result.
 Whether the goal is to lighten heavy espresso-stained maple to a bright modern white or to refresh a worn natural finish, the 2K polyurethane system handles both transformations with equal precision.

 Wildomar homeowners are practical.
 They chose this community for its affordability and livability, and they approach home improvement the same way — they want real value, real results, and a contractor who shows up and does the work himself.
-Tyler is based in Anza, about 25 minutes east, and has refinished cabinets throughout Wildomar since 2016.
+Tyler is based in Anza — approximately 40–50 minutes via CA-371 west through Temecula, then I-15 north — and has refinished cabinets throughout Wildomar since 2016.
 He personally handles every project from first visit to final door hung.

 Real Results